spacetelescope/romancal/docs/roman/dark_current/description.rst

 dark current data stored in a dark reference file.

 The current implementation uses dark reference files that are matched to the MA table entry in the exposure metadata.
+Note that the data reference file for a science group (SCI) is named `data`.
 The dark data are then subtracted, group-by-group, from the science exposure groups, in which each SCI group of the dark data is subtracted from the corresponding SCI group of the science data.